philnguyen/termination/README.md

   [tests/Isabelle/](https://github.com/philnguyen/termination/tree/pldi-19-ae/termination/tests/Isabelle).
   Within Isabelle, double click on any test to view and start checking it.

-* To try ACL2, launch the `ACL2` icon on the Desktop, which should by default open tests in [tests/ACL2/](https://github.com/philnguyen/termination/tree/pldi-19-ae/termination/tests/ACL2).
+* To try ACL2, launch the `ACL2.sh` icon on the Desktop, which should by default open tests cloned from [tests/ACL2/](https://github.com/philnguyen/termination/tree/pldi-19-ae/termination/tests/ACL2).
   The `.lisp` files contain the source, and the `.lisp.a2s` files contain checking result.